pmem/pmdk/CONTRIBUTING.md

 For RPMs, use `rpm -q nvml` to display the name.
 For Deb packages, run `dpkg-query -W nvml` and use the second (version) string.

+#### Milestone field

+Optionally, assign the milestone the issue need to be fixed before.

 #### Type: Bug label